 within a species.
 In sexual reproduction lineages are connected and each organism has two parents, four grandparents, etc. Within an organism cell division causes branching.
 In a plant, fungus, or animal, recently branched cells lie close to each other.
 The

-larger the distance between two cells, the smaller is their kinship.
+larger the genetic distance between two cells, the smaller is their kinship.

-the kinetic projection of the order of renewal and ageing.
+may be considered the kinetic projection of the order of renewal and ageing.
 Temporal relations are recognizable in the generation difference as a biotic measure mapped on kinetic time.
-It is the time between two successive bifurcations of a species, between the germination
+It is the time between two successive bifurcations of a species, between

-of a plant and that of its seeds, or between two successive cell divisions.
+the germination of a plant and that of its seeds, or between two successive cell divisions.
 If timing is taken into account, a cladogram becomes a phylogenetic tree.
 Between two splits a population evolves.
-From germination to death an organism develops, and cells differentiate
+From germination to death an organism develops, and

 of biochemical processes